By: Denise Walker, College Counseling

 The cost of college tuition continues to increase each year, but college costs are much more than tuition.
 College costs can also include: orientation fees, freshman fees, campus fees, room and board, books, a meal plan, lab fees, transportation fees, athletic fees, tech fees, and commencement fees.
 These fees don’t even include the cost of visiting colleges throughout the college search process.
 Needless to say, college is expensive.
 However, there are things that can be done to relieve some of the financial burden with early planning.

-Students can increase their chances of receiving financial aid, scholarships, merit aid, and grants by earning good grades in high school.
-Most colleges set grade point average (GPA) minimums for students to obtain, or keep, financial aid.
+Students can increase their chances of receiving tuition assistance, scholarships, merit aid, and grants by earning good grades in high school.
+Most colleges set grade point average (GPA) minimums for students to obtain, or keep, tuition assistance.
 Encouraging strong study skills and attention to strong academic performance is key.

-What is financial aid?
-There are several types of financial aid, including grants, merit based aid, scholarships, work-study, and loans.
-Financial aid can consist of any combination of these.
+What is tuition assistance?
+There are several types of tuition assistance, including grants, merit based aid, scholarships, work-study, and loans.
+Tuition assistance can consist of any combination of these.
 Scholarships and grants do not need to be repaid.
 Work-study programs enable students to work part-time at the college.
 Loans should be a last resort and MUST be repaid, usually with interest.

 We all know procrastination is every teenager’s middle name.
 This is where the parent’s encouragement and attentiveness to what their child is doing is imperative.
 There are scholarships for every student; they just require time and attention to detail.
 Every child’s maturity level and drive is different.
 However, as a general rule, junior and senior year seem to be the best time to start looking at scholarships.